Effective and efficient.

 Once you have signed in to the Chrome Extension, search for your chosen keywords in Google Maps.

 Click on the Chrome Extension logo to re-open the tool.

 Select whether you want all contact details or only email addresses.

 Press “start search”, this will take you onto the “businesses” tab.
 Use the “select all” button to select the first page of results.

 Capture the subsequent Google Maps pages by pressing the “next page” button in Google Maps and re-opening the Chrome Extension as needed.

-When you have exhausted all of the Google Maps pages that you would like to receive information from, press “continue” which will take you to the “employees” tab.
+When you have exhausted all of the Google Maps pages that you would like to receive information from, press “continue”.

-Use the “load more” button at the end of the list of employees to ensure that you are scraping all of the employee details from your list of businesses.
+Use the “load more” button at the end of the list to ensure that you are scraping all of the necessary details from your list of businesses.

 Press the “create report” button to build your report based on your search criteria.